prjemian/epicspi/doc/source/index.rst

 Building
 ----------------------------------------

+.. sidebar:: note the backticks

+   Note the use of backticks in the *export* command.
+   They evaluate the enclosed text as a command and return the result.

 EPICS base can be built for many different operating systems and computers.
 Each build is directed by the ``EPICS_HOST_ARCH`` environment variable.
 A command is provided to determine the best choice amongst all the systems for which EPICS currently has definitions.
-Here is the way to set the environment variable on any UNIX or Linux OS.:
+Here is the way to set the environment variable on any UNIX or Linux OS using the bash shell:

 .. code-block:: guess
    :linenos:

    export EPICS_HOST_ARCH=`/usr/local/epics/base/startup/EpicsHostArch`

-We can check this value by printing it to the command-line:
+We can check this value by printing it to the command-line (remember, we are logged in as root):

 .. code-block:: guess
    :linenos:
    :emphasize-lines: 2

-   root@raspberrypi:/usr/local/epics# echo $EPICS_HOST_ARCH
+   echo $EPICS_HOST_ARCH
    linux-arm

 Good!
 EPICS base will build for a Linux OS on an ARM architecture.